ManuelPcoll/github-demo/README.md

 # github-demo
-A simple demo repositorio to show the basic Git workflow
+A simple demo repositorio to show the basic Git workflow.